notofonts/gujarati/fontbakery/googlefonts-NotoSansGujarati-report.md

     subset declarations to METADATA.pb, or by editing the glyphset definitions.

- * U+02C7 CARON: try adding one of: tifinagh, canadian-aboriginal, yi
+ * U+02C7 CARON: try adding one of: yi, canadian-aboriginal, tifinagh
  * U+02C9 MODIFIER LETTER MACRON: not included in any glyphset definition
  * U+02D8 BREVE: try adding one of: yi, canadian-aboriginal
  * U+02D9 DOT ABOVE: try adding one of: yi, canadian-aboriginal
  * U+02DB OGONEK: try adding one of: yi, canadian-aboriginal
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: math, tifinagh, coptic, cherokee
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: coptic, cherokee, tifinagh, math
- * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
+ * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
- * U+0307 COMBINING DOT ABOVE: try adding one of: math, canadian-aboriginal, tifinagh, tai-le, syriac, malayalam, coptic, old-permic
+ * U+0307 COMBINING DOT ABOVE: try adding one of: syriac, malayalam, old-permic, tifinagh, math, tai-le, canadian-aboriginal, coptic
  * U+030A COMBINING RING ABOVE: try adding syriac
- * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
+ * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: cherokee, osage
- * U+030C COMBINING CARON: try adding one of: tai-le, cherokee
+ * U+030C COMBINING CARON: try adding one of: cherokee, tai-le
  * U+0312 COMBINING TURNED COMMA ABOVE: not included in any glyphset definition
  * U+0326 COMBINING COMMA BELOW: not included in any glyphset definition
  * U+0327 COMBINING CEDILLA: not included in any glyphset definition
  * U+0328 COMBINING OGONEK: not included in any glyphset definition
- * U+0951 DEVANAGARI STRESS SIGN UDATTA: try adding one of: devanagari, tirhuta, grantha, telugu, sharada
+ * U+0951 DEVANAGARI STRESS SIGN UDATTA: try adding one of: grantha, devanagari, sharada, tirhuta, telugu
- * U+0952 DEVANAGARI STRESS SIGN ANUDATTA: try adding one of: devanagari, tirhuta, grantha, telugu
+ * U+0952 DEVANAGARI STRESS SIGN ANUDATTA: try adding one of: devanagari, telugu, tirhuta, grantha
- * U+2010 HYPHEN: try adding one of: sora-sompeng, kharoshthi, kaithi, syloti-nagri, yi, sundanese, kayah-li, cham, lisu, coptic
+ * U+2010 HYPHEN: try adding one of: yi, kaithi, kayah-li, cham, lisu, sora-sompeng, kharoshthi, coptic, syloti-nagri, sundanese

 Or you can add the above codepoints to one of the subsets supported by the font: `gujarati`, `latin`, `latin-ext` [code: unreachable-subsetting]
 </div></details><details><summary>⚠ <b>WARN:</b> Glyphs are similiar to Google Fonts version? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/production_glyphs_similarity">com.google.fonts/check/production_glyphs_similarity</a>)</summary><div>